mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ![image-left](http://i.imgur.com/jrQT8YU.png){: .align-left}
 Using an irrelevant compliment to slip in an unfounded claim which is accepted along with the compliment.

-*“Intelligent readers will recognize a fallacy like this when they read one."*
+*“Smart readers will recognize a fallacy like this when they read one."*
 {: .text-center}